Coverack to St Keverne circular walk

 The neighbouring settlement of Rosenithon was first recorded a little earlier, in 1294.
 The name is from the Cornish word ros which can also be used to mean "moor" and eithon - the word for gorse.

-24. Turn left at the junction and follow the lane to a junction signposted to Trythance.
+24. Turn left at the junction and follow the lane to where a junction departs to the left.

 Spanish bluebells have been planted in gardens and these have hybridised with native bluebells producing fertile seeds.
 This has produced hybrid swarms around sites of introductions and, since the hybrids are able to thrive in a wider range of environmental conditions, the hybrids are frequently out-competing the native English bluebells.
 Sir Francis Drake would not be impressed!
 The Spanish form can be fairly easily recognised by the flowers on either side of the stem.
 In the English form, they are all on one side.
 In general, the English bluebells also have longer, less-flared flowers and are often a deeper colour.
 However, the easiest way to tell the difference between native and non-native bluebells is to look at the colour of the pollen: if it is creamy-white then the bluebell is native; if it is any other colour such as pale green or blue then it's not native.